Mesi21/Clinic_DB/README.md

 - Use [schema.sql](./schema.sql) to create all tables.
 - Use [data.sql](./data.sql) to populate tables with sample data.
-- Check [queries.sql](./queries.sql) for examples of queries that can be run on a newly created database. **Important note: this file might include queries that make changes in the database (e.g., remove records).
-Use them responsibly!**
+- Check [queries.sql](./queries.sql) for examples of queries that can be run on a newly created database.

+## Tech Stack

+- PostgreSQL

-## Authors
+## Author

 #### :bust_in_silhouette: Molnar Emese
   - [Mesi21](https://github.com/Mesi21)